ibm-cloud-docs/watsonxdata/happy_path.md

 After you fully use the promo credits, you are automatically billed at the advertised rate.
 So, watch the usage and consumption of the promotion code credits closely.
 {: important}

+You will not receive any default notification on the usage.
+To track the usage and ensure that you are within the trial limit, configure spending notification by following the steps in [Setting spending notification](#hp_spend_noti).
+{: attention}

 ## Objective
 {: #hp_obj}